 5.6.1 Prematch, Match or Postmatch Period.
-During the prematch, match or postmatch period, flagrant misconduct committed by either wrestler, such as intentionally striking an opponent, deliberately attempting to injure an opponent, or any act serious enough to disqualify a wrestler from an event, shall be penalized by the deduction of one team point, disqualification of that contestant, removal from the premises, the opponent declared the winner and six team points awarded.
-For tournaments, a team point shall be deducted from the offender's team score, the opponent declared the winner and two team points awarded.
-(For flagrant misconduct in overtime, see Rule 3.11.7.)
+During the prematch, match or postmatch period, flagrant misconduct committed by either wrestler, such as intentionally striking an opponent, deliberately attempting to injure an opponent, or any act serious enough to disqualify a wrestler from an event, shall be penalized by the deduction of one team point, disqualification of that contestant, removal from the premises, declaration of the opponent as the winner and the award of six points to the opponent's team.
+For tournaments, a team point shall be deducted from the offender's team score, the opponent declared the winner and two team points awarded for advancement.
+(For flagrant misconduct in overtime, see Rule 3.10.7.)

 In addition, that contestant will not be credited with points earned before the incident, nor receive placement points or an individual tournament award.
 Other contestants will remain in their respective positions.
+In dual-team advancement tournaments, the flagrant misconduct penalty points are only deducted for the session in which the offense occurred.

-A wrestler disqualified for committing an act of flagrant misconduct shall be suspended from competing until after the team's subsequent event.
+A wrestler, coach or institutional representative who commits an act of flagrant misconduct shall be suspended from participation until after the team's subsequent event.
 If flagrant misconduct occurs during the last event of the season, the suspension carries over to the first event of the next season.
-The referee shall alert the National Coordinator of Officials as soon after the match as possible that a flagrant misconduct violation occurred.
+The referee shall alert the national coordinator of wrestling officials as soon after the match as possible that a flagrant misconduct violation occurred.

-Pat McCormick, National Coordinator of Officials pat.mccormick@hamptonu.edu 757/719-5061
+Pat McCormick, National Coordinator of Wrestling Officials pat.mccormick@hamptonu.edu

-The National Coordinator of Officials will contact the respective divisional chair who will communicate with the violating student-athlete's institutional administration to ensure the suspension is served.
+The national coordinator of wrestling officials will contact the chair of the NCAA Wrestling Rules Committee who will communicate with the violating student-athlete's institutional administration to ensure the suspension is